-The results of the Shapiro-Wilk normality test when eating male (p = 0.176) and female (p = 0.050) fish on mosquito larvae had data that were normally distributed (p > 0.05).
-At the same time, the results of Levene's homogeneity test showed that both had homogeneous data variance (p = 0.674 > 0.05).
+The results of the Shapiro-Wilk normality test when the data of (p = 0.176) and female (p = 0.050) fish on mosquito larvae were normally distributed (p > 0.05).
+At the same time, the results of Levene's homogeneity test showed that both had homogeneous data variance (p = 0.674).
 This means that both meet the requirements of using an independent sample t-test.
 The following are the results of the unpaired data t-test (independent sample t-test).

-The average feeding time of male fish against mosquito larvae is 722.20 \pm 874.75 seconds, with the fastest feeding time being 48 seconds and the longest feeding time being 2147 seconds.
-The female fish had a slightly faster average feeding time of mosquito larvae, namely 702.20 \pm 957.55 seconds, with the fastest feeding time of 52 seconds and the longest feeding time of 2188 seconds.
+The average feeding time of male fish against larvae is 722.20 ± 874.75 seconds, with the fastest feeding time being 48 seconds and the longest feeding time being 2147 seconds.
+The female fish had a slightly faster average feeding time of larvae, namely 702.20 ± 957.55 seconds, with the fastest feeding time of 52 seconds and the longest feeding time of 2188 seconds.
 Both have a 20-second mealtime difference.
-The results of the independent sample t-test equal variance assumed statistical test showed that male and female fish had mosquito larvae feeding times that were not significantly different (p = 0.973 > 0.05).
+The results of the independent sample t-test showed that male and female fish had larval feeding times that were not significantly different. (p = 0.973).
 This means that male and female fish have the same average feeding time for mosquito larvae [Table 1].